teemukostamo/playlist_typescript/documentation/install_instructions.md

 - To create a production build of the frontend, run `npm run build:ui` in the project root directory
 - To deploy the entire project to Heroku, run `npm run deploy:full` in the project root directory.
 This assumes you have set up a Heroku remote for the repository.
 - To run the backend tests, run `npm run test` in the project root directory
-- To run the end to end test, first start the backend in test mode by running `npm run start:test` in the project root directory.
-Then `cd` into the frontend directory and run `npm start`.
-Open another terminal window in the frontend directory and run `npm run cypress:open`.
+- To run the end to end test:
+  - start the backend in test mode by running `npm run start:test` in the project root directory
+  - `cd` into the frontend directory and run `npm start`
+  - Open another terminal window in the frontend directory and run `npm run cypress:open`